markuman/chroot-tools/README.md

 This will setup the chroot folder install on your system.
 This work without root privileges only on Debian-based systems.

+	~$: ./createchroot proot
+	This will git clone the proot source, try to build it to ~/.bin/proot/ and add this path to your ~/.bashrc path

 # DEBIAN WHEEZY EXAMPLE